Skip to content

 Pertussis is a highly infectious, bacterial infection causing severe coughing bouts and apnoea.

 Transmission: by respiratory droplets through the infected person coughing and sneezing.
-Cough may last for 3 weeks or more and in children it may be accompanied by paroxysms leading to ‘whoop’ sound or vomiting.
+Cough may last for 3 weeks or more and severe coughing may lead to the ‘whoop’ sound or vomiting.

-Complications: can be fatal in babies under 12 months old.
+Complications: can be fatal in babies under 12 months of age.

 At risk: anyone not immune through vaccination or previous infection.